 You are here: 3 Day Guided Walk » Trip Preparation

-That said, the days are long, and Day One in particular can be quite tiring for some as you walk 19.5km in approximately 7 hours.
+That said, the days are long, and Day One in particular can be quite tiring for some as you walk 19.5km in approximately 7 hours while carrying your own pack.
+From Day Two your pack is transported for you while you carry a smaller day pack that we provide for your daily essentials.
 If you have a reasonable level of fitness you will find it pleasantly challenging, and highly rewarding!

 To prepare yourself, we recommend structuring a training programme (at least 6 weeks beforehand) to ensure your walk with us is comfortable and therefore enjoyable.
 Some helpful tips are:

 Looking after those feet!

 Your guides are trained in first aid and carry first aid kits with them; there are also first aid kits in our lodges, jet boats and coach.
 Our satellite and radio communications network means we have communication at all times within the valley, to our operations base in Queenstown and with emergency services.

 In many emergency cases in New Zealand, the Accident Compensation Corporation (ACC) will cover the costs related to personal injury if incurred whilst in New Zealand.
 Please note however, that we highly recommend all walkers have personal travel/medical insurance while on the Hollyford Track as we can not guarantee that ACC will cover any cost associated with injury or evacuation.
 If injury or evacuation is not covered by ACC you will need personal travel/medical insurance to cover any associated costs which may for example include, but not be limited to, helicopter, medical, hospital, accommodation and flight rescheduling/cancellation costs.
 If an emergency is not covered by ACC and you do not have personal travel/medical insurance any associated costs will be passed on directly to you.